humhainpiyush/DSA-with-Java/README.md

 ## Contributing

-Feel free to contribute by improving code, adding explanations, or extending the repository with more DSA topics.
-Fork the repo, make changes, and submit a pull request!
+We welcome contributions!
+You can help improve the repository by refining code, adding explanations, or expanding it with additional DSA topics.
+To contribute:
+1. **Fork the repository**
+2. **Make your changes**
+3. **Submit a pull request**

 ## License

-This repository is open-source and available for educational purposes.
+This repository is **open-source** and available for **educational purposes**.

 ---

-Keep coding and improving! 🚀
+Happy coding and keep learning! 🚀